Case Study

 Access Toolkit

-If your city hasn't encrypted yet, now is the time to organize.
-Once encryption is implemented, reversing it becomes much harder.
+If your city hasn't moved yet, now is the time to organize.

 Sources & Further Reading